Lower Township, New Jersey: History

-Before the region was settled by Europeans, the Kechemeche tribe of the Lenape Native Americans inhabited South Jersey, and traveled to the barrier islands during the summer to hunt and fish.
-On August 28, 1609, English explorer Henry Hudson entered the Delaware Bay and stayed one day on land, north of what is now Cape May Point.
-In 1630, representatives of the Dutch West India Company purchased a 16 mi2 tract of land along the Delaware from indigenous people, and additional land in the county was purchased 11 years later.
-Due to the large number of whales in the region of Cape May, Dutch explorers founded Town Bank around 1640 as a whaling village in what is now Lower Township.
+Before European settlement, the Kechemeche, a tribe of the Lenape Native Americans, inhabited South Jersey and traveled to the barrier islands during the summer to hunt and fish.
+On August 28, 1609, English explorer Henry Hudson entered the Delaware Bay and spent one day ashore, north of what is now Cape May Point.
+In 1630, representatives of the Dutch West India Company purchased a 16 mi2 tract of land along the Delaware from indigenous people, with additional land in the county acquired 11 years later.
+Due to the large population of whales off of the Cape May coast, Dutch explorers founded Town Bank around 1640 as a whaling village in what is now Lower Township.
 It was the first European settlement in Cape May County.
-The village once functioned as the court house for the county, along with Coxehall, built by Dr. Daniel Coxe to be a center for a manorial style of government.
-The sole remaining section of the original structure, which was moved several times during its history, is now preserved as Coxe Hall Cottage at Historic Cold Spring Village, a 19th-century living history museum in Lower Township.
+The village later served as the county court house, along with Coxehall, built by Dr. Daniel Coxe as the center of a manorial style of government.
+The only surviving section of the original structure, which was moved several times during its history, is now preserved as Coxe Hall Cottage at Historic Cold Spring Village, a 19th-century living history museum in Lower Township.

 Lower Township was formed as a precinct on April 2, 1723, and was incorporated by an act of the New Jersey Legislature on February 21, 1798, as one of New Jersey's initial group of 104 townships established by the Township Act of 1798.
-The township's name came from its location when Cape May was split into three townships in 1723 at the same time that Middle Township and Upper Township were created.
+The township derives its name from its geographic position when Cape May was split into three townships in 1723 at the same time that Middle Township and Upper Township were established.

-Portions of the township were taken to form Cape Island Borough (March 8, 1848; now known as Cape May city), Cape May Point borough (created April 19, 1878; restored to Lower Township on April 8, 1896; re-created April 6, 1908), Holly Beach (April 14, 1885, now part of Wildwood city), South Cape May (August 27, 1894; restored to Lower Township after the borough was dissolved on April 30, 1945), Wildwood Crest (April 6, 1910), and North Cape May (March 19, 1928; restored to Lower Township after it was dissolved on April 30, 1945).
+Portions of Lower Township were later separated to form Cape Island Borough (March 8, 1848; now known as Cape May city), Cape May Point borough (created April 19, 1878; restored to Lower Township on April 8, 1896; re-created April 6, 1908), Holly Beach (April 14, 1885, now part of Wildwood city), South Cape May (August 27, 1894; restored to Lower Township after the borough was dissolved on April 30, 1945), Wildwood Crest (April 6, 1910), and North Cape May (March 19, 1928; restored to Lower Township after it was dissolved on April 30, 1945).